Patty Highland, Chair – Contact Patty

 Ruth Seiwell, Past-Chair – Contact Ruth

 Ruth Seiwell is the Practice Manager for Parking Way Pediatrics, a pediatric medical group.
 She holds a bachelor’s and a master’s degree from the University of North Texas.
-In addition to her full time management positions, she currently serves as the office of Chair of the Handbell Musicians of America Area 9.
-She is the Handbell Camp Director for Texas Conference Choir Clinic and serves on the Board of Directors for Houston Bronze Ensemble and Texas Conference Choir Clinic.
+In addition to her full time management positions, she is the Handbell Camp Director for Texas Conference Choir Clinic and serves on the Board of Directors for Houston Bronze Ensemble and Texas Conference Choir Clinic.

 Ruth loves conducting and ringing with handbell ensembles.
 She directs the handbells at First United Methodist Church in Lake Jackson, TX, and is a ringing member of the Houston Bronze Ensemble (HBE), an auditioned, professional handbell ensemble.
 She also served as Artistic Director for HBE 2010-2012 and is happily ringing again.
 As a handbell director, she has extensive experience directing children’s chime, handbell and vocal choirs, youth bell choirs and both beginning and advanced level adult handbell ensembles.
 She has a passion for advancing the art of handbells ringing and in bringing information and skill to all involved in handbell ministries.
 Ruth believes in the concept that all handbell ensembles can ring musically all levels of music from beginning to advanced repertoire.
 She has served as a clinician in Area 9 as well as in New Mexico and teaches a wide variety of class for handbell events.